Eugene Hoy Barksdale: Life and career

 Barksdale completed aviation ground school in Austin, Texas.
 In September 1917, he embarked to England and received flight training with the Royal Flying Corps and was assigned to the 41st Squadron, Royal Flying Corps, in 1918.
 He later became a founding member of the U.S. Army's 25th Aero Squadron.
 In 1919, Barksdale was assigned to Mitchel Field, New York, where he married Lura Lee Dunn in 1921.
 On 8 March 1924 then Lt Barksdale and his navigator, Lt Bradley Jones, flew a DH-4B, powered by a 400-horsepower Liberty engine from McCook Field, OH to Mitchel Field using instruments only.

 Death

-Barksdale was testing a Douglas O-2 observation airplane for spin characteristics over McCook Field in Dayton, Ohio, and did not recover from a flat spin.
-While parachuting out of the plane, his parachute caught in the wing's brace wires, and he went down with the plane.
+In August 1926, Barksdale was testing a Douglas O-2 observation airplane for spin characteristics over McCook Field in Dayton, Ohio, and was unable to recover from a flat spin.
+While attempting to bail out of the stricken plane, his parachute caught in the wing's bracing wires, and he went down with the plane and was killed.
 He was buried with full military honors in Arlington National Cemetery in Arlington, Virginia.